-Today tobacco makes in several forms, including cigarettes, chew, and vaporizers.
+Today, tobacco comes in several forms, including cigarettes, chew, and vaporizers.
 The active ingredient is nicotine, which is highly addictive.
 Nicotine is one of the most heavily used addictive drugs in the U.S., and the leading preventable cause of disease, disability, and death.
 Cigarette smoking accounts for 90 percent of lung cancer cases in the U.S., and about 38,000 deaths per year can be attributed to secondhand smoke.
 Most cigarettes in the U.S. market today contain 10 milligrams (mg) or more of nicotine.
-Juul, a new vaporizer, has about the same amount of nicotine as a pack of cigarette.
+Juul, a new vaporizer, has 4 times the amount of nicotine as a pack of cigarette.

 Nicotine is absorbed through the skin and mucosal lining of the nose and mouth or in the lungs (through inhalation).
 Nicotine can reach peak levels in the bloodstream and brain rapidly, depending on how it is taken.
 Cigarette smoking results in nicotine reaching the brain within just 10 seconds of inhalation!